AzAlejandro/repo/codebook.md

 ## Summary

-The script on repo merge all datasets and help to obtain the mean of features who contain "mean" and "std" in description.
+The script on repo merge all datasets of  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones proyect and help to obtain the average of features who contain "mean" and "std" in description.

 ## Data
 ### Datasets Used